About us

 About Us

-Our aims
+Our vision

-By harnessing the expertise of local environmental scientists and collaborating with various organizations, our aim is to restore the coastline and spearhead a community-driven initiative that propels Hastings and East Sussex into the national spotlight as a proactive, environmentally conscious hub for the future.
-Through partnerships with scientists, local authorities, businesses, marine organizations, PhD students, and beyond, we envision not only realizing a wildlife sanctuary but also establishing a research nexus for marine studies.
-Currently tranquil and serene, our goal is to enhance this environment sustainably, transforming the 4.5-mile expanse of untouched cliffs and shingle beach into a thriving wildlife sanctuary.
-Picture seals, porpoises, and dolphins cavorting alongside lobsters, crabs, starfish, nudibranchs, sea urchins, whales, and an abundance of marine life adorning our coastal stretch.
+Through partnerships with Hasting Aquarium, Brighton University, scientists, local authorities, businesses, marine organizations, PhD students, and more, we envision not only realizing a wildlife sanctuary but also establishing a research nexus for marine studies.
+Currently tranquil and serene, our goal is to enhance this environment sustainably, transforming the expanse of untouched cliffs and shingle beach into a thriving wildlife sanctuary.

 Who are we?